-MIDI Node Display (Pro Tools 6.7 Only) Shows MIDI node information for MIDI-enabled plugins.
+MIDI Node Display Shows MIDI node information for MIDI-enabled plug-ins.
 MIDI nodes are virtual connections from Pro Tools to software instruments and other MIDI-enabled plug-ins.
 MIDI nodes are useful for routing multiple MIDI tracks to different channels of a single virtual MIDI device.
-MIDI node numbers are also displayed in a track's MIDI Output Selector.
+MIDI node numbers are also displayed in the plug-in header and in a track's MIDI Output selector.